jomojowo/Karpenta-eks-clusta/README.md

 ```
 terraform init -upgrade -reconfigure
 ```
-4. Generate terraform plan file that will be applied to create new EKS cluster and it's resources.
+4. Generate terraform plan file that will be applied to EKS service, so as to create new EKS cluster and it's resources.
 ```
 terraform plan -var-file=variables/eks_initialization_test_recommended.tfvars.tf  -out=test-plan
 ```